 From the main gate, you can see a lot of shops along the way to the main temple such as candy, clothes, and many other Japanese souvenir shops.

 Next, you will see a big vase with many incense sticks.
-Here you will use hands to get the incense to your body parts where you want to be better.
+Here you will use your hands to get the incense to your body parts where you want to be better.
 I have got the incense to my head so I can be smarter LOL.

 Now we are going inside the main temple.

-Finally, you can choose to buy a charm for yourself or to gift friends, family.
+Finally, you can choose to buy a charm for yourself or to gift friends, and family.
 There are different charms for study, love, career, etc.